Dayonyz/Currency-rate-service/api/README.md

 db21e55401a9   currency-rates-fetching-memcached      13.09%    9.137MiB / 13.65GiB   0.07%     171MB / 603MB     0B / 0B       10
 ```

-Results without nginx with one Laravel Octane worker - next achievement 1116 RPS, 1.39s avg request duration, not bad, but we can better
+Results without nginx with one Laravel Octane worker - next achievement:
+1116 RPS, HTTP request duration - 1.39s, 1500 VUs load -  not bad, but we can better

 ```
 █ THRESHOLDS